AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 &shy;<!-- .element: class="fragment fade-in" -->Infrequent merges can harm this pattern, compromising CI.
 So, teams should **merge to the trunk after each story** and **daily from it**.

-&shy;<!-- .element: class="fragment fade-in-with-next" -->In practice, this pattern is like branch by feature but with:
+&shy;<!-- .element: class="fragment fade-in-with-next custom" -->In practice, this pattern is like branch by feature but with:
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->**+Pros**: There are **fewer branches**, so integration happens **more frequently**-at the team level at least.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->**-Cons**: Brranches **diverge much more rapidly**, because a whole team is checking in to each branch.